alexanderl20/vscode-kdb-q-forked/README.md

 ## QoL Improvements

-* Any trailing semicolons in code are removed at execution to allow results to be returned
+* Results returned even if line ends in semi-colon
+* Results returned when assigning values
-* Assigning values to variable will still return data (eg a:"test" will now return "test", where before it returned (::))
+    * eg a:"test" will now return "test", where before it returned (::)
-* typing each-both ' does not result in quotes '' being created
+* Typing each-both ' does not result in quotes '' being created
+* Code can be commented out using VSCode shortcut

 ## Bug Fixes